ThisIsTyDell/flatiron-cuts-and-curls/README.md

 https://www.youtube.com/watch?v=LUV3sodtUaQ

 ## Installation
-  To install a copy of this project fork and clone this repository In your terminal run `bundle install` to install gems.
+  To install a copy of this project fork and clone this repository.

+  In your terminal run `bundle install` to install gems.

   Next run `rake db:migrate` to create the database.

   This project utilizes
   - Devise (authorization and authentication)
   - OmniAuth-facebook (logging in through Facebook)